 As she moved up the levels, her trainer, 1992 Olympian Todd Trewin, helped the Bayley family buy their first horse, My Kona Boy.
 Bought to do just Novice, Kona ended up taking Brooke to her first Preliminary only a short two years after she started eventing.
 As talented as the beautiful dark bay Thoroughbred was, he just did not want to compete at the upper levels.
-So as the jumps got bigger, Brooke just wanted to ride more leading to the purchase of another horse, Savoy Six.
+So as the jumps got bigger, Brooke found a horse more suitable for upper level eventing, Savoy Six.
 Savoy was an experienced upper-level event horse known for her strong cross-country phase and difficulty on the flat.
 She was able to give Brooke her first taste of real upper-level competition and took Brooke to the West Coast National Young Rider Championship in 2009.
-They flew around the last long format CCI* offered and Brooke knew this is what she wanted to do.
+They flew around the last long format CCI* (now CCI2*L) offered and Brooke knew this is what she wanted to do.

-After an unfortunate injury just before Brooke and Savoy moved up to Intermediate and after they were selected to represent Area VII at the North American Junior Young Rider Championships, Brooke turned back to her first horse to achieve her goal of competing at NAJYRC.
+After an untimely injury just after they were selected to represent Area VII at the North American Junior Young Rider Championships, Brooke turned back to Kona to achieve her goal of competing at NAJYRC.
 Since dressage always came easily to Kona, they decided to take on the lofty goal of trying to qualify to compete against the best young riders in the country in a discipline neither had ever competed in before.
 With the help of a great young coach, Courtney Briones, Brooke and Kona managed to win their first dressage outing at 3rd Level and continue on to be selected to represent Region 6 at the 2011 NAJYRC.
 Although Kona had a difficult trip across the country to Kentucky, he represented his region well.
 On their return home, Kona successfully moved up to Prix St. George before Brooke went to college in Virginia.